Can I move in early?

 What if I have health or physical challenges that would be affected by my living situation?
 What are Special Needs Accommodations?

 The Office of Residence Life recognizes that some students have disabilities or special needs that may require special attention when determining residential living options.
 If you require special accommodations, please indicate this information on your New Student Housing Application.
-Students who need such accommodations must also contact Health and/or Counseling Services to discuss their circumstances and provide supporting documentation from your current physician, psychiatrist, etc. The Office of Residence Life will consult with Health Services, Counseling Services, and/or the Office of Student Affairs and review all documentation for consideration.
+Students who need such accommodations must also contact the Office of Disability Services to discuss their circumstances and provide supporting documentation from their current physician, psychiatrist, etc. The Office of Residence Life will consult with the Office of Disability Services, and the Office of Student Affairs, and make the recommended accommodations.
 If approved, the student will be notified and assigned accordingly.
-Because space is limited, single-occupancy room assignments are not guaranteed and are based on demonstrated need.
-New students who are assigned to special accommodations for the academic year may not have to resubmit medical documentation in the future, but must submit a Special Needs Accommodation Application during the room selection process in the Spring for reconsideration for the following academic year.
+Because space is limited, single-occupancy room assignments are not guaranteed and are based on demonstrated needs.
+Please review the guidelines from the Office of Disability Services for further details.
 New students who are not assigned to special accommodations and wish to be considered for a different room should contact the Office of Residence Life.

 What should I bring with me to Lake Forest College?